IslaMurtazaev/shopboxo-magento-module/README.md

 Carts → Manage carts
 Stores → Settings → Configuration → Inventory section
 ```
-* Extends built-in REST API for fetching products with custom fields
+* Extends built-in REST API for fetching products and managing carts

 ## Prerequisites

 The module supports Magento 2.2 or above versions.
-Make sure you have access to the terminal for executing various Magento commands.
+Make sure you have access to the terminal for executing Magento commands.

 ## Installation